PhD programme director

 Natasa Nedeski coordinates the PhD study programme.
 She is the administrator of the programme's Canvas page and is responsible for all organisational aspects with regard to the courses.

-Amsterdam Law School's Graduate Studies Committee (GSC) advises and provides support to the dean, the PhD programme in Law programme director and the research director regarding all matters involving the organisation, teaching and requirements of the PhD study programme.
+Amsterdam Law School's Graduate Studies Committee (GSC) advises and provides support to the dean, the PhD programme director and the research director regarding all matters involving the organisation, teaching and requirements of the PhD study programme.
 In this respect, the GSC's remit is similar to that of the Board of Studies for Bachelor's and Master's programmes, i.e. monitoring and improving the quality of teaching.

 At its meetings, the GSC discusses not only the doctoral programme courses, the cohesiveness of the study programme and all other aspects of Amsterdam Law School's doctoral programme, but also your working conditions and environment and how and when you are assessed by your supervisors.
 We aim to take on board the views of everyone involved in the doctoral programme and improve the variety and quality of educational opportunities for PhD candidates at Amsterdam Law School.
 In the past, the GSC successfully argued in favour of upgrading the status of PhD candidates from students to members of Amsterdam Law School staff.

-The GSC is composed of the Graduate School director, the research director, the PhD programme in Law programme director, the doctoral counsellor and three or four PhD candidates.
+The GSC is composed of the Graduate School director, the research director, the PhD programme director, the doctoral counsellor and three or four PhD candidates.
 Of these PhD candidates, at least one must be taking the PhD study programme at the moment of their appointment and at least one must be a member of the Central PhD Council.
 In principle, the PhD candidate members of the GSC are appointed for a period of two years.